 Where is EAB?

-EAB is spreading throughout the United States, rapidly, from what is thought to be the original infestation area near Detroit, Michigan.
-Evidence of EAB infestations has been found in areas of the Village.
+EAB spread throughout the United States, rapidly, from what was thought to be the original infestation area near Detroit, Michigan.
+Evidence of EAB infestations were found in areas of the Village.

 How do you know a tree is infested with EAB?

-I think I have been seeing EAB every summer for years; why is it a problem now?
+I think I have been seeing EAB every summer for years; why is it a problem?

 Will the Village inspect privately-owned trees?

 The Village has historically provided minimal inspection and advice as it relates to tree issues.
 This is always a courtesy, and a service which we are grateful to supply, as time allows.

 No. Private property maintenance issues are just that, private.
 As with Dutch Elm Disease, both State statute and Village Code require the prompt removal and destruction of any infested ash tree found on private property.
 Inspection and enforcement is handled through the Development Services Department.

 While there are several treatment options available, the most promising treatments are injectable insecticides in uninfested trees.
 The injectable products must be applied by a professional and are not available for sale to the general public.
 You should consult a professional, preferably a certified arborist, to discuss treatment options, costs, and effectiveness of treatments.